The Best Creamy Salmon Pasta

 - Preheat oven to 350 degrees F and heat large pot of water to boiling on stove.
 Spray small rimmed baking pan with nonstick spray.
 Place salmon, skin side down, on prepared pan and sprinkle with 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Transfer to oven and bake 14 to 16 minutes or until salmon is almost opaque throughout and internal temperature reaches 145 degrees F.

-- Meanwhile, add large pinch of salt to pot of boiling water and cook linguine according to package instructions.
+- Meanwhile, add large pinch of salt to pot of boiling water and cook linguine according to package instructions for al dente.

 - While pasta is cooking, heat butter in large high-sided skillet over medium heat.
 Add garlic and cook 1 minute, stirring constantly.
 Add cream, wine, lemon zest and remaining 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Heat to boiling over medium-high heat, then reduce heat to medium and cook 5 to 6 minutes or until mixture is thickened to a thin sauce consistency, stirring frequently.
 Reduce heat to low.